 7. Dust those leaves.

-So, you don't dust your house as often as you should.
-But nobody will judge you for that ... as long as you dust your plants.
+So, you don't dust your house as often as you should, but nobody will judge you for that ... as long as you dust your plants.
 Those green leaves are beautiful and ornamental, yet their real function is to serve the plant.
 All plants use their leaves for photosynthesis, taking in carbon dioxide and turning it into energy with the help of sunlight and water.
 If they are clogged with dust, they "breathe" much less efficiently and can suffer.
-So every week or so, wipe off the foliage gently with a moist paper towel.
+So every week or so, wipe off the foliage gently with a moist, clean cloth.
 You can also give your plant's leaves a spray of water mist for extra credit.

 8. Shine the leaves with mayonnaise.

 You put lotion on your face to keep it looking its best.
 Plants can look better too if you apply "leaf lotion" every month or so.
 While there may be expensive leaf creams at the garden store that promise to make your household foliage shine, here's a tried-and-true hack that costs a lot less: regular mayonnaise.
-Rub a bit of mayonnaise on each leaf with your fingers or a paper towel.
+Rub a bit of mayonnaise on each leaf with your fingers or clean cloth.
 They will look lush and shiny for weeks.

 9. Turn the containers regularly.

 Think about the last time you were at the beach sunning.
-First, you lay on your back, then flipped to your stomach to get those warm rays on every part of your body.
+First, you lay on your back, then flip to your stomach to get those warm rays on every part of your body.
 Your houseplant leaves would appreciate the same treatment.
 All of them need some sunlight to do their photosynthesis thing.
 If you turn the container from time to time, each side of every leaf has a chance to get some rays.
-This can be difficult to remember, so build in the habit by giving the pot a quarter turn every time you water.
+This can be difficult to remember, so work the habit into your routine by giving the pot a quarter turn every time you water.